-At Mont Rose College, we support and assist our students in realising their full potential.
+At Mont Rose College we are dedicated in supporting and assisting our students in realising their full potential.
 We have processes in place which ensure the provision of transparent and accurate information for our students.
-The processes below give information on internal course transfers, institutional transfers as well as other relative information, e.g. funding and student disability advice.
+The processes below give information on internal course transfers, institutional transfers as well as other relative information e.g. funding and student disability advice.

-The purpose of this policy is to guide our students on course transfer procedures within the institution and to/from another provider.
+The purpose of this policy is to guide our students on course transfer procedures within the institution and to another provider

 1. Internal course transfer procedures

-1.3 If the student decides to transfer after two weeks from the start of the initial course, he/she will not be able to join the new course in the same term.
+If the student decides to transfer after two weeks from the start of the course, he/she will not be able to join the new course in the same term.
 The student will have to wait until the start of the next term.
-In this case, the change will affect the student financially.
+In this case the change will affect the student financially.
 He/she will be liable to pay for the period studied before the transfer.

-1.4 The course transfer approval is subject to meeting the new course criteria and the availability of any remaining spaces.
+The course transfer approval is subject to the availability of any remaining spaces on the desired course.

-1.5 The Student Services Manager is responsible for progressing any transfer applications made and exchanging any information with other relevant departments as required.
+The Admissions Manager is responsible for progressing any transfer applications made and exchanging any information with other relevant departments as required.

-2. Procedures for evaluating the programme transfer requests:
+2. Procedures of evaluating the programme transfer requests:

-2.1 Academic Registrar liaises with the Student Services Manager regarding transfer applications and all relevant documentation.
+Academic Registrar liaises with the Admission Manager regarding transfer applications and all relevant documentation

-The Admissions Manager confirms if there are any spaces available for the course in question.
+The Admissions Manager confirms if there are spaces available for the course in question

-2.3 The Student Services Manager liaises with the Programme Manager to understand if there are any academic issues to contemplate or different entry requirements for the course that the student wants to transfer.
+The Admissions Manager liaises with the Academic Manager to understand if there are any academic issues to contemplate or different entry requirements for the course that the student wants to transfer to.

-2.5 The Student Services Department will advise the student with special needs or disability to see the Welfare Officer.
-The Welfare Officer will assist the student during the transfer process and provide all required help and advice.
+The student has provided all relevant information about the course and if there are any financial implications.
+If the student has reported any special needs or other related requirements in the past, he/she is advised to see a Welfare Officer, who will assist the student during the transfer process and provide all required help and advice.

 3. Process of Transfer from another Institution.

-3.1 The Admission Department will advise the student wishing to transfer from another institution to apply for a course if there any spaces are available.
+Students wishing to transfer from another institution will be informed if there are any spaces available.

-3.2 The students will have to meet the College’s enrolment criteria and be eligible for funding or have sufficient financial resources to pay for the course to be offered a place (Ref.
+The students will have to meet the College’s enrolment criteria and be eligible for funding or have sufficient financial resources to pay for the course in order to be offered a place (Ref.
 Mont Rose College Tuition Fee Policy)

-3.3 The students will have to demonstrate that they hold the required education/ relevant documents, including academic transcripts from the previous institutions.
+The students will have to demonstrate that they hold the required education/ relevant documents, including academic transcripts from previous institutions.

-4.1 The Student Services Department will advise the student, wishing to transfer to another institution, to complete the course withdrawal form.
-The forms are available at the College’s main receptions and the website.
+Students, wishing to transfer to another institution are advised to complete the course withdrawal form.
+The forms are available at the College’s main receptions.

-4.5 The Finance Department will confirm if the student’s account is financially settled and inform the Student Loan Company (if required) that the student withdrew from the course.
+The Finance Department is requested to confirm if there are no outstanding balance on the student’s account and to inform Student Loan Company (if required) that the student withdrew from the course.

-The Student Services Department advises students who declare a disability or learning difficulty at the time of admission to see a Welfare Officer.
-The Welfare Officer is available to discuss any student issues, help with course transfer processes and arrange extra support if needed.
+Any students who declare a disability or learning difficulty at the time of admission are advised to see a Welfare Officer if they face any difficulties with their course.
+The Welfare Officer is available to discuss any student issues and arrange extra support if needed.